 The first report I’ve found of this tragedy is a letter to Lancet in 1995 signed by a provincial official and a US academic.
 The letter reports a study supported by both the Anhui Province Health Department and the US National Institute of Health.

-What followed appears to have been a back and forth struggle between government officials wanting to cover to expose the outbreak.
+What followed appears to have been a back and forth struggle between government officials wanting to cover up or to expose the outbreak.
 From 2000, international newspapers and medical journals provided partial pictures of what had happened during the early 1990s, such as results from testing people in one or several villages.

 1. Wu Z, Rou K, Detels R. Prevalence of HIV infection among former commercial plasma donors in rural eastern China.
 Health Pol Planning 2001; 16: 41-46.
 Abstract available at: https://www.ncbi.nlm.nih.gov/pubmed/11238429 (accessed 13 February 2018).